What is Payroll?

 Payroll must be processed on a recurring basis and must be accurate each and every time.
-Since payroll is the single largest expense for most companies, it is very important that payroll be processed in a way that is efficient and reliable.
+Since payroll is the single largest expense for most companies, it is very important that payroll is processed in a way that is efficient and reliable.
 There are several options for processing payroll.

-Processing payroll manually is an inexpensive option, but can be arduous.
+Processing payroll manually is an inexpensive option but can be arduous.
 The IRS provides tax tables that you can use to calculate withholdings, but voluntary deductions must be figured out, as well.
 Keeping good records, organizing information, and ensuring consistent accuracy may be more difficult when payroll is processed manually.

-Outsourcing payroll is an expensive option, but may save you labor time and prevent costly errors.
+Outsourcing payroll is an expensive option but may save you labor time and prevent costly errors.
 A payroll company will take care of all of your taxes and other payroll issues, ensuring a high degree of accuracy and reliability.
 A payroll company may also be able to help answer any questions that you have.

 Payroll software is a good middle of the road option, affordable for most companies and simple to use so it saves some labor time.
 There are many different payroll software options, so you can select the amount of assistance that you need with payroll.
 Since payroll is still taken care of in-house with payroll software, it may be easier to make changes and retrieve historical data, which may also be a bonus over payroll outsourcing.